 Duracell batteries keep on going.
 Just like this escalator (except at closing time when nobody is around anyway).

-Create Your Own Guerilla Marketing Examples
+Create Your Own Guerrilla Marketing Examples

 Massivit 3D brings more than a hundred large-format applications to the advertising and visual communications market.
 You can dream up any customized campaign for any context.
 Produce stunning eye candy using super-sized, illuminated models and displays in unconventional ways.
 Personify your mascot or brand, and let your imagination go wild!
 This large 3D printer will bring it life.

 *3D-printed mold for vacuum-formed Lost In Space spaceship bus wrap by New York-based Carisma Large Format Printing on the Massivit 1800 printer